 The most common places to buy leather in Morocco are Fez and Marrakech.
 Some numerous shops and workshops sell leather goods in these two areas.
 You can also have them make for you a custom leather product if you have time, and by having time, we mean two days at the very least.
 It is also a good idea to come with a drawing of an image of what you want custom-made so that the craftsmen can have an easy time creating your product.

-Best places to buy leather: You will find high-quality leather and leather products in Marrakech, Fez, and Rissani.
+Best places to buy leather goods: You will find high-quality leather and leather products in Marrakech, Fez, and Rissani.

 Price of leather products: It depends on what you want; a medium leather bag can cost about 450dh, leather slippers about 50dh, while leather jackets between 800dh and 2500dh.